ThijmenGThN/alarmhook/readme.english.md

 2. Rename ` sample.env ` to ` .env `.
 3. Create a webhook and copy the URL.
 4. Replace the values in ` .env `.
-5. Ensure that NodeJS is installed.
+5. Ensure that Rust is installed.
-6. Install the requirements with ` npm i ` or ` yarn `.
-7. Start the service with ` npm start ` or ` yarn start `.
+6. Start the service with ` cargo run --release ` or compile it to a binary.

 ## Setup with Docker